 The renewed agenda for EU-UK cooperation common understanding published on 19 May 2025 may prove to be the start of a new era for EU and UK carbon markets.
-Although the detail is still to be worked through, the commitments set out in the common understanding represent a significant shift in post-Brexit climate policy relations and support for a common carbon market.
+Although the detail still needs to be worked through, the commitments set out in the common understanding represent a significant shift in post-Brexit climate policy relations and concrete support for a common carbon market.

 The new common understanding on ETS linkage